NGFP Tips and FAQs

+The PNNL application, accessible on the PNNL Careers site, is part of the application that allows PNNL to hire applicants as fellows.
 You must complete both the NGFP and the PNNL jobs applications for your application to be considered complete.
 Please use the same email address for both applications.
-The PNNL NGFP job application is accessible on the PNNL Careers site.
 The posting opens and closes on the same schedule as the overall NGFP application.

 When does the application open/close?

-Applications are accepted from February through October for fellowships beginning the following June.
-The application deadline is the date by which your PNNL jobs application, letter of interest, résumé, letters of recommendation, and all other application sections must be received.
-See the application page for additional interview, hiring, and fellowship dates.
+Applications are accepted from March through October for fellowships beginning the following June.
+The application deadline is the date by which your PNNL jobs application, letter of interest, resumé, letters of recommendation, and all other application sections must be received.

 What is the timeline for the application and hiring process?

-Visit the application page for the latest deadlines.
-We typically accept applications from February through October for fellowships beginning the following June.
+Visit the Application page for the latest deadlines.
+We typically accept applications from March through October for fellowships beginning the following June.

 What happens if I don't get selected for NGFP?